Parabul/NinePebbles/index.md

-# Nine Pebbles: Traditional Central Asian Board Game
+# Traditional Central Asian Board Game

 > "Toguz kumalak is both enjoyable and educational.
 This game is great for those who have a flair for art and perfect for children.
 You have to play strictly according to > the rules, and at the same time you must use your imagination and intuition.
 Like music, this game can't become an elitist pursuit.
 It acquires genuine value only when it
 > becomes common property."